-The Bachelor of Engineering program strives to provide high-quality engineering education centered around the key principles of liberal arts, specifically, lifelong learning, critical thinking, and effective communication.
-The program prepares students to become successful engineers and be able to contribute effectively to their profession and community.
+The college strives to provide high-quality engineering education centered around the key principles of liberal arts, specifically, lifelong learning, critical thinking, and effective communication.
+The engineering programs prepare students to become successful engineers and be able to contribute effectively to their profession and community.